-Mexican pyramid, very close to Cancun are the greatest treasures of the Mayan culture: Chichen Itza and the Archaeological Zone of Tulum and some not very well known that we will mention later.
-These places served as the political, cultural and religious center of the empire of this culture.
+Mexican pyramid, very close to Cancun is the greatest treasures of the Mayan culture: Chichen Itza and the Archaeological Zone of Tulum.
+And some not very well known that we will mention later.
+These places served as the political, cultural, and religious centers of the empire of this culture.

 If you are about to visit Cancun and you are interested in learning more about the Mayan culture, we recommend you visit Chichen Itza and Tulum.
 For now, here we tell you a little more about these historical and magical places:

-Did you know that Chichen Itzá is a Mayan word? means “mouth of the well of the Itza”.
-The name refers to the cenote that is located to the north of the pyramid, an essential freshwater source cenote for the Mayan city and a fundamental part of the culture and its beliefs.
+Did you know that Chichen Itza is a Mayan word? that means “mouth of the well of the Itza” The name refers to the cenote that is located to the north of the pyramid, an essential freshwater source cenote for the Mayan city and a fundamental part of the culture and its beliefs.

 In your tour of Chichen Itzá you will be able to know: